×

 What are the most challenging aspects of retiring in Costa Rica?

 "One of the most challenging aspects of retiring in Costa Rica is adapting to the lifestyle, culture, and language.
 Learning Spanish can be difficult, and there may be a period of acclimation and adjustment to the country's slower pace of life.
 The cost of living can also be relatively high compared to other Central American countries and wages may be lower, meaning that retirement savings may need to be managed carefully.
-Additionally, Costa Ricans are proud of their culture and customs and there may be a social expectation that expats adopt part of the culture in order to feel accepted," said a person in Costa Rica.
+Additionally, Costa Ricans are proud of their culture and customs and there may be a social expectation that expats adopt part of the culture in order to feel accepted," explained a retiree in Costa Rica.

 What are the most rewarding aspects of retiring in Costa Rica?